Publish in Special Reports - Wednesday, February 16, 2022

 BY JOACHIM BAMRUD

-Latinvex asked four experts about the outlook for FCPA in Colombia and Peru this year.
+Latinvex asked four experts about how they view the outlook for FCPA cases in Latin America this year.
 Our panel:

 Maria González Calvet, Co-chair of the Global Anti-Corruption and International Risk Practice and Latin America Initiative, Ropes & Gray